 The United States has by far the largest market in the world, with almost 21,400 business aircraft in 2018.
 By contrast, in that year there were under 4,000 business aircraft in all of Europe.
 In 2018, business aircraft operators flew a total of 1.59 million hours in the United States, with the majority of flights taking place in California, Texas and Florida.

 The business aviation community consists of companies of all sizes that rely on many different types of aircraft — from single-pilot airplane to turbine aircraft — that fly internationally, to helicopters that survey rush-hour traffic.
 Some of the biggest manufacturers of business aircraft include: Bombardier, Cessna, Dassault, Gulfstream, and Embraer.

-Overall, the capacity of the industry has grown moderately in the last three years, with the total fleet size in the U.S. increasing from 19,894 in 2015 to the above-mentioned figure of almost 21,000 aircraft in 2017.
-Likewise, total flight hours in the U.S. increased from 1.41 million in 2016 to 1.57 million in 2017.
+Overall, the capacity of the industry has grown moderately in the last three years, with the total fleet size in the U.S. increasing from 19,894 in 2015 to 21,339 aircraft in 2018.
+Total flight hours in the U.S. increased from 1.41 million in 2016 to 1.59 million in 2018.
 However, this overall growth does not necessarily translate into growth for individual operators.
-Annual revenue of industry-leader Gama Aviation decreased from 236 million in 2015 to 207 million in 2017, while four of the 15 operators with the largest aircraft fleets saw their fleet size shrink between 2016 and 2017.
+Annual revenue of industry-leader Gama Aviation decreased from 236 million in 2015 to 207 million in 2017, while six of the 15 operators with the largest aircraft fleets saw their fleet size shrink between 2017 and 2018.